Master of Science in Exercise Physiology

 Students may enter the program under probationary status and would have the first semester to prove they can maintain a 3.0 in graduate school.
 Students with a 3.0 GPA are fully accepted into the program.

-The M.S. in Kinesiology prerequisite courses include Exercise Physiology, Kinesiology, Nutrition, Statistics, Exercise Testing and Prescription, Program Design and Implementation, and Anatomy and Physiology (minimum of four credits).
+The M.S. in Exercise Physiology prerequisite courses include Exercise Physiology, Physiology or Biomechanics, Nutrition, Statistics, Exercise Testing and Prescription, Program Design and Implementation (Resistance Training), and Anatomy and Physiology (minimum of four credits).

 - Send official transcripts from accredited undergraduate college or university.
 If you are a Barton alumnus, the College already has your transcript on file.